 1. Appointing officers may require employees to work longer than the normal work day or longer than the normal work week.
 Any time actually worked under proper authorization of the appointing officer or his/her designated representative or any hours suffered to be actually worked by an employee in excess of eight hours per day or forty (40) hours per work week shall be designated as overtime and shall be compensated at a rate of time and one half of the base hourly rate which may include a night differential if applicable.
 However, if an employee works a longer regular workday pursuant to MOU Articles III.B.1.c. or III.B.3.
-(Alternative Work

-Schedules), daily overtime shall not begin until the employee works more hours than the number of hours normally scheduled.
-Absences in observance of holidays designated in MOU Section III.G.
+(Alternative Work Schedules), daily overtime shall not begin until the employee works more hours than the number of hours normally scheduled.
+For example, if an employee is on an approved alternative work schedule with a ten (10) hour day, he/she shall begin earning overtime rates after working ten (10) hours.
+Only legal holidays designated in MOU Section III.G.
 (Holidays and Holiday Pay) shall count as hours worked for the purpose of computing overtime.
+Overtime opportunities shall be distributed on an equitable basis among qualified and available employees.

-- 185. This definition of overtime supersedes any conflicting language in this Agreement. - 186.
-2. There shall be no eligibility for overtime assignment if there has been sick pay, sick leave or disciplinary time off on the preceding workday, or if sick pay, sick leave or disciplinary time off occurs on the workday following the last overtime assignment. - 187.
-3. No appointing officer shall require an employee not designated by a "Z" symbol in the Annual Salary Ordinance to work overtime when it is known by said appointing officer that funds are legally unavailable to pay said employee, provided that an employee may voluntarily work overtime under such conditions in order to earn compensatory time off at the rate of time and one-half, pursuant to the provisions herein. - 188.
-4. Those employees subject to the provisions of the Fair Labor Standards Act who are required or suffered to work overtime shall be paid in salary unless the employee and the Appointing Officer mutually agree that in lieu of paid overtime, the employee shall be compensated with compensatory time off.
+- This definition of overtime supersedes any conflicting language in this Agreement. - 167.
+2. There shall be no eligibility for overtime assignment if there has been sick pay, sick leave or disciplinary time off on the preceding workday, or if sick pay, sick leave or disciplinary time off occurs on the workday following the last overtime assignment.
+Additionally, employees placed on sick leave restriction pursuant to Civil Service Rule 120.11 are ineligible for voluntary overtime assignments. - 168.
+3. No appointing officer shall require an employee not designated by a "Z" symbol in the Annual Salary Ordinance to work overtime when it is known by said appointing officer that funds are legally unavailable to pay said employee, provided that an employee may voluntarily work overtime under such conditions in order to earn compensatory time off at the rate of time and one-half, pursuant to the provisions herein. - 4.
+Those employees subject to the provisions of the Fair Labor Standards Act who are required or suffered to work overtime shall be paid in salary unless the employee and the Appointing Officer mutually agree that in lieu of paid overtime, the employee shall be compensated with compensatory time off.
 Compensatory time shall be earned at the rate of time and one half.
-Employees occupying non "Z" designated positions shall not accumulate a balance of compensatory time earned in excess of 240 hours calculated at the rate of time and one half. - The provisions set forth above do not intend to waive, alter, nor restrict the exercise of individual rights under the FLSA.
+Employees occupying non "Z" designated positions shall not accumulate a balance of compensatory time earned in excess of 240 hours calculated at the rate of time and one half. - 170.
+The provisions set forth above do not intend to waive, alter, nor restrict the exercise of individual rights under the FLSA.